hive-engine/steemsmartcontracts-wiki/NFT-Market-Contract.md

             }
         ],
         "paymentTotal": "16.55353150",
+        "marketAccount": "splintermart",
-        "feeTotal": "0.87123850"
+        "feeTotal": "0.78411465",
+        "agentAccount": "samtheman",
+        "agentFeeTotal": "0.08712385"
     }
 }
 ```
 In the above example, 4 NFT instances are bought at once by @cryptomancer, from separate sellers.
-Three of those tokens were sold by @aggroed, who received a payment of 8.95353150 ENG, and one token was sold by @marc who received a payment of 7.60000000 ENG.
-The total payment amount distributed to the sellers for all 4 tokens was 16.55353150 ENG (8.95353150 + 7.60000000), and the market fee was 0.87123850 ENG.
-To get the total sale price of 17.42477000 ENG, add together paymentTotal and feeTotal.
-In this case, the fee for each order was 5%.
+Three of those tokens were sold by @aggroed, who received a payment of 8.95353150 BEE, and one token was sold by @marc who received a payment of 7.60000000 BEE.
+The total payment amount distributed to the sellers for all 4 tokens was 16.55353150 BEE (8.95353150 + 7.60000000), with a market fee of 0.78411465 BEE and agent fee of 0.08712385 BEE.
+To get the total sale price of 17.42477000 BEE, add together paymentTotal, feeTotal, and agentFeeTotal.
+In this case, the fee for each order was 5%, and the agent cut was 10% of that fee (so splitting the 5% total fee into two parts, 90% of the fee for the market account, and 10% of the fee for the agent account).

+Note that marketAccount, feeTotal, agentAccount, and agentFeeTotal are all optional fields, which will be included only if the respective fees exist (it is possible to have no fees at all, or for only a market fee or only an agent fee to be set).

 # Tables available:
 Note: all tables below have an implicit _id field that provides a unique numeric identifier for each particular object in the database.
 Most of the time the _id field is not important, so we have omitted it from table descriptions.

 ## params
 **indexes:** symbol

 This table only exists on Hive Engine.
 Market parameters set by the [setMarketParams action](#setmarketparams) will be stored in this table.
 * fields
   * symbol = NFT symbol identifying which market these settings are for
   * officialMarket = official market account to receive purchase fees when NFT instances are sold